Alexander Danilovich Menshikov: Later life and corruption

-Around 1706 he had a conflict with Andrew Vinius; Vinius lost all of his land and goods.
 From 1709 to 1714 he served during the Courland, Holstein and Pomeranian campaigns, but then, as governor-general of Ingria, with almost unlimited powers, was entrusted with a leading part in the civil administration.
-Menshikov understood perfectly the principles on which Peter's reforms were conducted and was the right hand of the tsar in all his gigantic undertakings.
-But he abused his powerful position, and his corrupt practices frequently brought him to the verge of ruin.
-Every time the tsar returned to Russia he received fresh accusations of plunder against "his Serene Highness."
+Menshikov understood perfectly the principles on which Peter's reforms were conducted and was the right hand of the Tsar in all his gigantic undertakings.
+But he abused his powerful position, and his corrupt practices frequently brought him to the verge of ruin, although he survived because Tsar Peter repeatedly forgave his corruption.
+Every time the Tsar returned to Russia he received fresh accusations of plunder against "his Serene Highness."
+Peter's first serious outburst of indignation (March 1711) was due to the prince's looting in Poland.
+Peter threatened him with execution and Menshikov apologised, which was accepted by the Tsar.

+In an effort to force Charles XII to conclude a formal peace treaty in the years following Poltava, Menshikov led the Russian army in an invasion of Swedish Pomerania in 1711 leading to the so-named Siege of Stralsund.
+This involved the initial ineffective failed siege of the city of Stettin in the Baltic, though Russian forces under Menshikov would succeed in its capture with Saxon army assistance in September 1713.